fiskl-accounting/help-docs/docs/FAQs/invoicing-faqs.md

 Yes, when creating an invoice.
 The new format becomes the default, and if it ends in a digit, it will increment automatically.
 For more control, see [Invoicing Management](../Core-Features/Invoicing/invoice-management).

+### How can I show my VAT or Tax number on my invoice?

+Yes, when creating an invoice.
+The new format becomes the default, and if it ends in a digit, it will increment automatically.
+For more control, see [Invoicing Management](../Core-Features/Invoicing/invoice-management).

 ### Can I create a receipt?

 While there's no dedicated receipt feature, you can resend a paid invoice with a custom message.
 The customer will see the invoice marked as paid, the payment date, and can download the PDF.
 This is typically sufficient as a receipt of payment.